This Step: Get a Drivers License

 Restricted Drivers License

-If you are younger than 18, your new drivers license also comes with the following restrictions:
+If you are younger than 18 years old, your new drivers license also comes with the following restrictions:

 - You CANNOT carry a passenger younger than 21 years old until you have held your license for at least 6 months

-- You CANNOT carry more than one passenger younger than 21 years old until you’ve held your license for at least one year; Exceptions include if your parent or guardian is with you, or there is an adult passenger 21 or older with a valid license (held at least one year), or if your passenger who is younger than 21 needs emergency medical assistance or is a member of your immediate family
+- You CANNOT carry more than 1 passenger younger than 21 years old until you've held your license for at least 1 year.
+Exceptions include if your parent or guardian is with you, or there is an adult passenger 21 years old or older with a valid license (held at least 1 year), or if your passenger who is younger than 21 years old needs emergency medical assistance or is a member of your immediate family

-- You cannot drive between 12 midnight and 5 a.m. until you’ve held your license for at least one year; Exceptions to this rule are the same as those stated above or if you are an emancipated minor with a valid license
+- You cannot drive between midnight and 5 a.m until you've held your license for at least one year; Exceptions to this rule are the same as those stated above or if you are an emancipated minor with a valid license, or:

-- You CAN drive between midnight and 5:00 a.m. for school or school-authorized activities where the school doesn’t provide transportation; Just get a signed statement from a school official that reflects the date of the activity
+- If you need to drive for school or school-authorized activities where the school doesn't provide transportation; Just get a signed statement from a school official that reflects the date of the activity

-- You CAN drive between midnight and 5:00 a.m. if you're going to and from work; You must carry a signed statement from your employer verifying your employment
+- If you're going to and from work; You must carry a signed statement from your employer verifying your employment

 Regular Drivers License

-The state lifts these restrictions when you turn 18.
-However, your license won't expire until you turn 21 years old.
+The state lifts these restrictions when you turn 18 years old.
+However, your license won't expire until your 21st birthday.
 At that time, you'll return to a CO drivers license office to upgrade your license.